lynnfaraday/aresmush.com/_root/tutorials/config/website.md

 ## Images

 There are three main images used by the website.
-You can upload new versions on the website admin page.
+You can upload new versions on the website.

 1. Select Directory -> Files.
 2. Upload new versions for any files in the `theme_images` folder.
 This folder is locked to admins.
+3. Be sure to check the 'overwrite' box to overwrite the existing version.

 * background.png - Used as a background image across the page title/header area.
-* box-bg.png - Used as a background behind the character and log pages.
+* box-bg.png - Used as a background behind the character profile and log pages.
 * jumbotron.png - Home page image.

 > <i class="fa fa-exclamation-triangle"></i> **Note:** Some browsers (notably Chrome) are stubborn about reloading theme images right away.
 You may need to clear your image cache or try viewing it in private/incognito mode to see your images right after you've uploaded them.

+You can use [Custom CSS](#custom-css-style), explained below, to change which images are used in each section.
+For example, if you want to use different backgrounds for the profile and log pages, or a JPG instead of a PNG for the title background.

 ### Choosing a Header Background